jsautret/genapid/README.md

 #### Run the genapid container

-The configuration file that describes your API must be named `api.yml` and placed in a directory that you have to mount on `/conf` volume and port 8080 must be mapped with a local port:
+The configuration file that describes your API must be named `api.yml` and placed in a directory that you have to mount on `/conf` volume;
+port 8080 must be mapped with a local port:

 ``` shell